 Domani a pranzo il nostro ristorante cinese preferito proporrà un buffet a volontà.

-Below are a few additional expressions where volontà commonly appears:
+Below are a few additional expressions in which volontà commonly appears:

 - volontà ferma = strong will